-15. The BOCC finds that the McDonald ACUP is desirable and essential to the public as required under KCC 17.60A.015(1).

-- 16. The BOCC finds that the McDonald ACUP is not detrimental to the public as required under KCC 17.60A.015(2)(a). - 17.
+- 15. The BOCC finds that the McDonald ACUP is desirable and essential to the public as required under KCC 17.60A.015(1). - 16.
+The BOCC finds that the McDonald ACUP is not detrimental to the public as required under KCC 17.60A.015(2)(a). - 17.
 The BOCC finds that the McDonald ACUP is not an economic burden upon the public, there is no evidence of detriment as to this operation as required under KCC 17.60A.015(2)(b). - 18.
 The BOCC finds that it has independent authority to determine compliance with Ch.
 69.50 RCW and Ch.
 314.55 WAC as an exercise of its zoning authority and apart from merely recognizing the issuance of a license by the Liquor and Cannabis Board. - 19.
 The BOCC finds that Kittitas County Code does not describe marijuana production or processing as agriculture. - 20.
 The BOCC finds that, under such authority as RCW 82.04.213(3) and Kim v.
 PCHB, 115 Wn.App.
 157 (2003), marijuana production and processing is considered an industrial use. - 21.
+The BOCC finds this use requires potable water supplies as employees are expected to be onsite at times and the application discusses the need for potable water. - 22.
+The BOCC finds that the only option for potable water in this case is a groundwater well as municipal supplies are not available and on-site storage of potable water is not allowed according to Kittitas County Code 13.25.020 for industrial purposes. - 23.
+The BOCC finds that any use of ground water on this site for the production and processing of marijuana is considered a new use under Kittitas County Code and is required to provide adequate mitigation according to KCC 13.35.027. - 24.
 The BOCC finds that it was not demonstrated, as required by KCC 17.60A.015(3), how the McDonald ACUP met the development standards of Kittitas County Code, specifically, how there was adequate provision for potable (not irrigation) water for an industrial use under Ch.
-13.35 KCC. - 22.
+13.35 KCC. - 25.
 The BOCC finds that Ch.
-314.55 WAC's provision concerning proximity to a school is satisfied because the "school" in question here does not meet the statutory definition of a school. - 23.
-The BOCC finds that there is adequate protection for livestock, pets, and humans, no detriment to scenic views, nor an increase in crime caused by the proposed project, but because water use is not mitigated, the criteria in KCC 17.60A.015(4) are not satisfied. - 24.
-The BOCC finds that the requirements in KCC 17.60A.015(5) are met because there is no evidence, specific to this project, of harm to livestock or increase in crime. - 25.
-The BOCC finds that the requirements in KCC 17.60A.015(6) are satisfied and that the material and argument to the contrary is not specific to this project, but rather generally about marijuana, and is not new because the BOCC considered all of this when it established marijuana production as an administrative conditional use in the zone. - 26.
+314.55 WAC's provision concerning proximity to a school is satisfied because the "school" in question here does not meet the statutory definition of a school. - 26.
+The BOCC finds that there is adequate protection for livestock, pets, and humans, no detriment to scenic views, nor an increase in crime caused by the proposed project, but because water use is not mitigated, the criteria in KCC 17.60A.015(4) are not satisfied.

+- 27. The BOCC finds that the requirements in KCC 17.60A.015(5) are met because there is no evidence, specific to this project, of harm to livestock or increase in crime. - 28.
+The BOCC finds that the requirements in KCC 17.60A.015(6) are satisfied and that the material and argument to the contrary is not specific to this project, but rather generally about marijuana, and is not new because the BOCC considered all of this when it established marijuana production as an administrative conditional use in the zone. - 29.
 The BOCC finds that the requirements in KCC 17.60A.015(7) are satisfied and that the material and argument to the contrary is not specific to this project, but rather generally about marijuana, and is not new because the BOCC considered all of this when it established marijuana production as an administrative conditional use in the zone.